aagavin/blog/content/how-to/pelican-p1.md

 `http://localhost:8000`

-Look for part 2 on on setting up a theme.
+Look for part 2 on setting up a theme.